 - People with gastrointestinal conditions that make it hard to absorb nutrients from food

-Babies and young children are at risk for low iron levels if they do get the right foods.
+Babies and young children are at risk for a low iron level if they do not get the right foods.
 Babies moving to solid foods should eat iron-rich foods.
 Infants are born with enough iron to last about six months.
-An infant's additional iron needs are met by breast milk.
-Infants that are not breastfed should be given an iron supplement or iron-fortified infant formula.
+An infant's extra iron needs are met by breast milk.
+Infants who are not breastfed should be given an iron supplement or iron-fortified infant formula.

-Children between age 1 and 4 grow rapidly.
+Children between age 1 and 4 grow fast.
 This uses up iron in the body.
-Children of this age should be given iron-fortified foods or iron supplements.
+Children of this age should be given iron-fortified foods or an iron supplement.